 Another thing to consider when hunting is the position of the sun.
 Filming into the sun or moving the camera into the sun can make the footage appear washed out, and deer might see the reflection of the sun in the lens and bolt.
 “I’ve often seen game spooked from sun shining into a lens.
 Most videographers have learned that mistake the hard way,” Bychowski said.
 When the sun is bright, try to avoid it.
 You’ll end up with better footage all the way around.

 Videotaping a hunt complicates everything, especially if you have two people in the tree.
 It’s two people who can move at the wrong time, two people giving off human odor and two people who could make noise.
 All of these things spook game and can ruin a hunt.
 Do as much as you can before the hunt to ensure nothing goes wrong during the hunt.

-It is not always possible to hang stands and camera brackets ahead of time but when you can do it, it can help turn a good video into a great one.
-“When possible, hunters should hang treestands ahead of time and climb into them and film a little to see if branches or trees might get in the way of making good film,” he says.
-“This allows them to trim branches ahead of time, film a bit and work out the bugs so when the time to hunt arrives, they are prepared and ready to film.”
+It is not always possible to hang stands and camera brackets ahead of time, but when you can do it, it can help turn a good video into a great one.
+“When possible, hunters should hang treestands ahead of time and climb into them and film a little to see if branches or trees might get in the way of making good film,” he said.
+“This allows them to trim branches ahead of time, film a bit, and work out the bugs so when the time to hunt arrives, they are prepared and ready to film.”

 Filming a hunt is only half of the completed video.
 If you want a quality video, you must learn to edit film.
-There is a variety of film editing programs available.
-Most of the professionals in the hunting industry including Bychowski and Baird use Final Cut Pro by Apple.
+There are a variety of film editing programs available.
+Most of the professionals in the hunting industry (including Bychowski and Baird) use Final Cut Pro X or Adobe Premiere CC.
 However, iMovie, which comes stock on most Mac computers, works well for beginners.
-PC computers have also introduced good software for beginners including Campbell’s Video Editor.
-This program costs less than $150 and is available from Campbell’s Outdoor Challenge.
 Like anything, the deeper you get into film editing, the more you can plan to spend.
 The sky is the limit.